 By Chiara Spagnoli Gabardi

-When design and sustainability come together results can be extraordinary.
-The utmost example is a very elegant, sleek window socket, designed by Kyuho Song & Boa Oh.
-The device offers a neat way to harness solar energy and use it in a plug socket.
+Meet the Solar Window Socket, designed by Kyuho Song & Boa Oh.
+The pocket-sized device offers a neat way to harness solar energy, and use it in a plug socket format.

-Until now we have seen solutions that act as a solar battery backup, but none as a direct plug-in.
-Hence this tiny elegant device is revolutionary in its kind.
-And most importantly, you can bring it around with you and use it on any window that comes in handy, as long as there’s daylight.
-It’s very handy, particularly where there is restricted use of electricity, such as outdoors or on a plane.
+Until now, we have mainly seen solar solutions that act as a solar battery backup, but none as a direct plug.
+Hence, this tiny, elegant device is kind of revolutionary – you can stick in and use pretty much any electronic device that fits the plug.
+And most importantly, you can bring it around with you and use it on any window that comes in handy, as long as there’s some daylight.
+It’s great to have on hand, particularly where there is restricted use of electricity, such as when you’re outdoors or on a plane.

 Hopefully, this concept will inspire other industrial designers to follow the similar path and bring more environmentally-friendly, impressively convenient products on the market.